Research-lab-KUMS/G-ALPS/README.md

-The Genetic Programming Algorithm is in the link  below:
+The Genetic Programming algorithm is available at the following link:”

 https://github.com/ahmadali-jamali/Genetic-Programming-Code